-- For accommodation based services, a statement of purpose is required for each location where a service is provided. - For community based services, a statement of purpose is required for each regional partnership area in which the service is being provided. - For fostering and adoption services, a statement of purpose is required for each regional partnership area in which the service is being provided.
+- For accommodation based services, a statement of purpose is required for each location where a service is provided. - For domiciliary support services, a statement of purpose is required for each regional partnership area in which the service is being provided.

+For fostering, adoption, adult placement and advocacy services, only a single statement of purpose is required for the service being provided anywhere in Wales.